 Only applicants who submitted complete pre-applications prior to the deadline will be placed on the list for selection.
 Applicants who did not submit complete pre-applications or submitted the pre-application after the deadline will not be placed on the list.
-GHA may enhance addresses provided by applicants and/or in its system of record to standardize and/or make minor corrections to the address so that it is compliant with USPS regulations for mail delivery.
+GHA may enhance addresses provided by applicants and/or in its system of record to standardize and/or make minor corrections to the address so that it is compliant with delivery standards.